Time-out (parenting): Effectiveness

 Several studies show that time-out is an especially effective disciplinary strategy, reducing aggressive and non-compliant behavior, when other positive parenting methods are also used.
 Meta-analytic evidence suggests time-out is highly effective at reducing problem behavior in young oppositional defiant children, and increasing child compliance.
 The American Academy of Pediatrics and the Society of Clinical Child and Adolescent Psychology have issued statements supporting the use of time-outs as a disciplinary tool.

 In order for time-out to be effective, the non-time-out or "time-in" environment must be sufficiently reinforcing in contrast to the time-out environment, making time-out an unwanted experience.

 There are differences between strategies for ending time out.
 Some proponents of time-outs insist on silence and stillness from the child during the time-out, or the use of a "release-contingency," where the child is required to be sitting peacefully at the end of the time-out period.
-However, the majority of research does not consistently suggest that these type of contingencies improve the effectiveness of time-outs, though no research suggests that they are harmful.
+However, the majority of research does not consistently suggest that these types of contingencies improve the effectiveness of time-outs, though no research suggests that they are harmful.

 Those who use time-out for children to get anger and frustration "out of their system" or for children to think about their behavior are using time-out in a way that is different than those basing it on operant conditioning principles (that time-out from positive reinforcement may reduce recurrences of the unwanted target behavior).

 In a study by Donaldson and Vollmer, the efficacy of a fixed duration time-out and a release contingency time-out were compared.
 In the fixed duration condition, children were sent to time-out for a total of 4 minutes and were released from time-out whether or not they performed problem behavior during the time-out session.
 In the release contingency condition, children were not released from time-out if they were performing problem behavior during the last 30 seconds of their time-out.
 The time-out was extended until there were no occurrences of problem behavior for a total of 30 seconds or until the time-out reached the ten-minute mark.
 Results showed that both time-out procedures were successful in reducing the problem behavior for the subjects.
 The subjects in the release contingency did not benefit from staying in time-out for an extended period of time either.
 Moreover, the results show that only four minutes is necessary for a successful time-out procedure.

 The effectiveness of time-out also varies with each individual child, dependent on the child's age, temperament and emotional wellness.

 In September 2019, a study published by the University of Michigan concluded that using timeouts to discipline children was not harmful to them nor was it found to be harmful to children's relationships with their parents.
 The eight-year study found that children disciplined with timeouts did not display increased levels of anxiety or aggression.